 - Join the Lion Rehabilitation project in Zambia.
-This is a 'hands on' project in the Mosi-oa-Tunya National Park, where you'll actually work with some of the lions.
+This is a 'hands-on' project in the Mosi-oa-Tunya National Park, where you'll actually work with some of the lions.
 Volunteers can walk alongside as the young cubs learn to stalk their prey.
-This is one of the world's leading programm for the release of lions back into the wild.
+This is one of the world's leading programs for the release of lions back into the wild.

 GoVoluntouring has a vetting process for projects listed on the site.
 The site indicates: "We want to see your track record.
 We want to speak to people that know you from the inside and out.
 We need to do some homework on you.
 It's important to our goals, and it's important to our users.

 "Our partners must offer programming that, through the life cycle and network of impacts, adds cultural, social and environmental benefits through their footprint. "

 There is no cost for non-profits.
 For-profit groups approved may test-drive the site for a specific amount of time.

 Visit GoVoluntouring.com to learn more about this directory, which acts as a matchmaker between travelers and volunteer projects.